-4 Factors of good risk management in healthcare
+4 Common concerns about risk management in healthcare

 Whether you’ve just started a medical practice or are looking to scale and grow, identifying, quantifying and managing risk is critical to success.
 If you have no systems in place, you have no control, and you then open your practice up to increased risk.

 MedicalDirector’s latest ebook, ‘The Smart Guide to Starting a Medical Practice,’ reveals why it’s important to understand the factors that impact risk, learn lessons from past adverse events and be proactive, not reactive, when putting systems in place to mitigate risk.

 The RACGP has developed Standards for General Practices (the Standards) with the purpose of protecting patients from harm by improving the quality and safety of health services.